whitesin/maximo-nodejs-rest-client/README.md

 #### Delete

-The following code snippet illustrates the Delete api.
-In this example we are assuming the resourceset is saved in the session (req.session.myresourceset) and we are updating the first record in the set by passing the resource URL (req.session.myresourceset[0]["rdf:about"]).
+The following code snippet illustrates how to use the Delete API.
+In this example, assume that the resourceset is saved in the session (req.session.myresourceset) and the first record in the set is updated by passing the resource URL (req.session.myresourceset[0]["rdf:about"]).
 The resource URL for the update is contained in "rdf:about".

     router.get('/test_update', function(req, res)